 Operational risk is the risk of loss as a result of unsatisfactory or failing internal processes, systems, human error or external events.
-Examples of the foregoing include errors on the part of employees, possible flaws in products, processes or systems, or the Bank may incur losses due to fraud, fire and natural damage.
+Examples of the foregoing may be errors on the part of employees, possible flaws in products, processes or systems, or the Bank may incur losses due to fraud, fire or natural damage.